sabrishamcar/Data550_finalproject/README.md

 ## Build report using a Docker image
-Step 1: Ensure you are in the working directory where this project lives Step 2: Run `make final_report/report.html`.
+Step 1: Ensure you are in the working directory where this project lives

+Step 2: If you are on a Windows OS, run `make WIN_final_report/report.html`.
+If you are on an Mac/Linux OS, run `make MAC_final_report/report.html`.
 This may take a few minutes to run.